Jintiannn/openEuler/README.md

 Various special interest groups (SIG) constitute the community. **Here you have two options:**

    * **Find and apply for groups where you share the same unique interest.** <br />
-Find the existing SIG in https://gitee.com/openeuler/community/tree/master/sig.
+Find the existing SIG in https://gitee.com/openeuler/community/tree/master/sig.<br />
    * **Apply for creating one when yours is niche, so that others can find and join you!** <br />
 Read how the Technical Committee (TC) manage SIG in https://gitee.com/openeuler/community/tree/master/zh/technical-committee/governance.

 ### What can I do?

 With CIA signed and group joined or created, it’s time for you to think about what you can do to the community.
 Basically it can be concluded into four types.<br />
-<p>**1.
-Finding Bugs/Offering Improvements.** <br />
+**1. Finding Bugs/Offering Improvements.** <br />
 experience→find questions→report to the community (with instructive suggestions) <br />
 In the community, we use the 'issue' system for reporting concerns.
 Before submission, contributors specify the relevant 'repo' (usually referred to as a repository) where the issue belongs.
-For example, the Linux operating system's 'kernel' has its own 'repo' for efficient issue management.</p>
+For example, the Linux operating system's 'kernel' has its own 'repo' for efficient issue management.
-<p>**2.
-Fixing Bugs.**<br />
+**2. Fixing Bugs.** <br />
 Within the community, we typically encourage not only identifying issues but also providing solutions.
 When you raise an issue, it would be better if you can also offer a patch.</p>
-<p>**3.
-Contributing Software Packages.** Helping Fill Missing Software Packages for openEuler.<br />
+**3. Contributing Software Packages.** Helping Fill Missing Software Packages for openEuler.<br />
-        **Before that, developers need to grasp two fundamental concepts:**
+        **Before that, developers need to grasp two fundamental concepts:** <br />
-            - Understanding what a Linux software package is, or how the Linux operating system is organized.<br />
+            *Understanding what a Linux software package is, or how the Linux operating system is organized.<br />
-            - Knowing how to create a software package.</p>
+            *Knowing how to create a software package.
-<p>**4.
-Developing New Software.** Creating a brand-new software based on your ideas and contributing it to the openEuler community, becoming a part of the openEuler distribution.
+**4. Developing New Software.** Creating a brand-new software based on your ideas and contributing it to the openEuler community, becoming a part of the openEuler distribution.
     **There are two methods to integrate your work into the openEuler community:**
         (1)**Develop in Other Communities and Integrate into openEuler:** Assuming you already have your project on platforms like GitHub, GitLab, or Gitee, you only need to follow the third participation method to add the software to the 'src-openeuler' repo.
         (2)**Develop within our Community and Integrate in openEuler.** Or you can establish your project on https://gitee.com/openeuler, like 'hosting' your project within the openEuler community.